Vancouver DUI Defense Lawyers, WA

 When your license is suspended for a DUI, that suspension comes from the Washington Department of Licensing (DOL).
 Even if a plea deal with a prosecutor allows you to keep your license, the DOL may still suspend it.
 If after a DUI license hearing the DOL suspends your license, this is called an administrative or civil suspension.
 This civil suspension can be up to one year for first time offenders, and two and a half years for persons with two offenses within seven years.

 Once the suspension time has lapsed, additional steps must be taken in order to have a license reinstated, such as Proof of Financial Responsibility Insurance (SR-22), and a one-year ignition interlock device is required.
-At Philbrook Law Office, we handle DOL-related DUI hearings at no additional cost for clients who hire us for DUI defense.
+At Philbrook Law, we handle DOL-related DUI hearings at no additional cost for clients who hire us for DUI defense.

 The ignition interlock device